 It’s also a good idea to be prepared for other potential mishaps – such as if your money or passport were to be lost or stolen while you’re abroad.

 Endsleigh’s international student insurance will provide cover for personal money or documents that are lost, damaged or stolen while you’re studying in the UK.
 We’ll even pay up to £100 for additional accommodation and transport costs to obtain a replacement passport!

 Before you do anything else: Check what cover is already available under the NHS for international students.

 The Global Health Insurance Card (GHIC) has now been launched, and will gradually replace existing European Health Insurance Cards (EHIC).
 The GHIC card will still provide reciprocal health cover for the EU27 countries (the same as the EHIC), but it will no longer cover Norway, Switzerland, Lichtenstein or Iceland.

 If you’re currently studying in the UK from abroad and already have an EHIC card, this will remain valid until the card expires, and you will still be able to access free treatment under the NHS.

 If you’re residing in the UK but you’re already insured by an EU country, Norway, Iceland, Liechtenstein or Switzerland, you may not be entitled to a GHIC.
 Under these circumstances, you should contact the relevant authority in the country you're insured by to request an EHIC – if you don’t have one already.

 Here at Endsleigh, we want to make things as easy as possible while you are studying in the UK.
-As the only insurance provider recommended by NUS and with over 50 years' experience supporting students, we understand the risks you might encounter when studying at university.
+With over 50 years' experience supporting students, we understand the risks you might encounter when studying at university.
 That's why we offer additional cover for tuition fees - so if you need to leave your course early because of an accident or illness, you're covered.